julianmendez/soda/docs/README.md

 ## Static Typing

 This language is statically typed.
 It is possible to define abstract and concrete classes.

-A *class* is like a *trait* in Scala.
-Each class should have a single class constructor.
-The class constructor is implemented with a *concrete class*, which is like a *case class* in Scala.
+Each *class* (like a *trait* in Scala) can be extended and has a single class constructor.
+This constructor is implemented with a *concrete class* (like a *case class* in Scala).

 ## Package Declaration and Imports

-This language is designed to be integrated via the Java Virtual Machine.
-It is possible to define the package and to declare the imports.
+Soda is designed to be integrated via the Java Virtual Machine.
+It is possible to define packages and to declare imports.
+This can be done in a separate file `Package.soda`, which is in the same directory as the source code.

 ## Syntax Highlighting